 Navigate to Devices > Lifecycle > Enrollment Status and select Add, then Batch Import which displays the Batch Import screen.

 Alternatively, you can select Add then Allowlisted Devices to enter up to 30 allowlisted devices at a time by IMEI, UDID, or Serial Number.
 You can also select either Corporate Owned or Corporate Shared as the Ownership Type.

 Enter a Batch Name and Batch Description, then select Add Allowlisted Device as the Batch Type.

 If your deployment has organization groups with multiple ownership types, you can prompt users to identify their ownership type during enrollment.
-Careful consideration should be used before allowing users to choose their own ownership type.
+Consider carefully before allowing users to select their own ownership type.

 While simple, this approach assumes that every user correctly selects the appropriate ownership type applicable to their device.
 If a personal device user selects the Corporate-Owned type in error, their device is now subject to policies and profiles that normally do not apply to personal devices.
 This erroneous selection can have serious legal implications regarding user privacy.

 You can always update the ownership type on individual devices later but it is safer and more secure to make a list of corporate devices.
 Then enroll the corporate-owned devices separately, and later, set the default ownership type to Employee Owned.